 2. Elbow Pads

 - Elbow pads are also mandatory for indoor play, especially if you want to avoid getting hurt during a game.
-The elbow guards will help protect your elbows from scrapes and cuts when diving on the ground for a ball or when someone accidentally bumps into you during play.
+Elbow guards will help protect your elbows from scrapes and cuts when diving on the ground for a ball or when someone accidentally bumps into you during play.

 3. Volleyball Jerseys & Shorts